An Algorithm to Parallelise Parton Showers on a GPU: Appendix: Parton Showers and the Veto Algorithm

 This acceptance probability depends on the two components of $f$ that were changed to create the overestimate.
 The $\Theta$-function in Eq.~(\ref{eq:veto}) ensures that only $z$ values within the allowed range between $z_-$ and $z_+$ are accepted.
 If the point is accepted, the algorithm ends.
 If the point is rejected, or in other words, ``vetoed'', new values $(t', z')$ are generated from (\ref{eq:sudakov-generate-t}) and (\ref{eq:sudakov-generate-z}) with the substitution $T \to t$.
 This process is repeated until a new phase space point is accepted or until $t < t_C$, where $t_C$ is a fixed minimum scale, chosen to terminate the algorithm.
 The veto algorithm has been analytically proven to return the correct Sudakov form factor~\cite[p.
 64]{sjostrand-pythia-2006}.

 To generate a subsequent emission after $(t, z, \phi)$, which we now rename as $(t_1, z_1, \phi_1)$, the veto algorithm is reimplemented with the Sudakov form factor $\Delta_{\Tilde{ij} \to i, j}(t_2, t_1)$.
 In a parton shower, this process is repeated for all possible subsequent emissions for all the particles in the system.
-When there are multiple possible emissions, a trial emission of every kind is generated using the overestimate function and (\ref{eq:sudakov-equation-solve}).
+When multiple possible emissions exist, a trial emission of every kind is generated using the overestimate function and (\ref{eq:sudakov-equation-solve}).
 The emission with the highest value of $t$ is deemed the \textit{winner}, and $t$ is used as the proposed scale of the splitting.
-Since all emission types were ``offered the chance'' to emit at scales above $t$, it is used as the upper scale for the subsequent evolution of all partons, not only the products of the splitting that was generated.
+Since all emission types were ``offered the chance'' to emit at scales above $t$, it is used as the upper scale for the subsequent evolution of all partons, not only the products of the generated splitting.

-In modern event generators, two classes of parton shower algorithm can be distinguished: in the first, the parton shower is developed for each parton individually, as a series of $1\to2$ branchings.
-Energy and momentum cannot then be conserved, because the sum of the momenta produced in a branching has an invariant mass that is greater than the parent's.
+In modern event generators, two classes of parton shower algorithms can be distinguished: in the first, the parton shower is developed for each parton individually as a series of $1\to2$ branchings.
+Energy and momentum cannot then be conserved because the sum of the momenta produced in a branching has an invariant mass that is greater than the parent's.
 This is rectified by a final stage of the algorithm, in which small amounts of energy and momentum are shuffled between partons to ensure that they are conserved.
-In the second class, which is often called a \textit{dipole shower}, the emission from a parton is generated with reference to one or more additional partons, with which energy and momentum are shuffled immediately, so that they are conserved after each branching.
+In the second class, often called a \textit{dipole shower}, the emission from a parton is generated with reference to one or more additional partons, with which energy and momentum are shuffled immediately so that they are conserved after each branching.
 This is sometimes characterised as a $2\to3$ branching, but might more properly called $1(+n)\to2(+n)$ with $n\ge1$, since it is properly a $1\to2$ branching in the presence of $n$ ``spectator'' partons \cite{Catani:1996vz}.
-To illustrate our discussion of GPU algorithms, we have implemented the simplest possible dipole shower, with a single spectator called the colour partner.
+To illustrate our discussion of GPU algorithms, we have implemented the simplest possible dipole shower with a single spectator called the colour partner.

-The pseudocode algorithm below explains how the parton shower runs, and is written using S. H{\"o}che's tutorial~\cite{hoche-introduction-2015}.
+The pseudocode algorithm below explains how the parton shower runs and is written using S. H{\"o}che's tutorial~\cite{hoche-introduction-2015}.
 This algorithm is also shown as a flow chart in figure \ref{fig:veto-single}.